 Many locations with groomed winter trails in Ontario are now welcoming fat bikers, either on designated fat bike trails or on trails shared with cross country skiers and snowshoers.
 If you have your own fat bike there are many options and trails to choose from near or far from home, just be sure to check trail usage permission in advance online or posted on signs at the trailhead.
-Some locations and bike stores, offer fat bike rentals, a super way to get out on two wheels and try this bike type without having to own one.
-Verify rentals are available in advance, as some are limited or closed for 2022 due to bike shortages and covid.
+Some locations and bike stores offer fat bike rentals, a super way to get out on two wheels and try this bike type without having to own one.
+The following list has been updated in January 2024 with trails and rental offerings, but make sure to double check or call in advance.

-Georgian Nordic Outdoor Activity Centre – Winter cycling is available on a number of trails shared with snowshoers and skiers.
+Parry Sound – Georgian Nordic Outdoor Activity Centre – Winter cycling is available on a number of trails shared with snowshoers and skiers.
 When events are allowed, the centre hosts a fat bike race series.
-During non-covid times, fat bike rentals are available from Trysport in nearby Parry Sound.
+Rentals available.
 Trail pass required.

 Sault Ste.
-Marie – Try urban cycling downtown, ride the Hub Trail or check out the trails Hiawatha Highlands.
+Marie – Try urban cycling downtown, ride the Hub Trail or check out the trails Hiawatha Highlands or winter only Crimson Ridge.
 Rentals are available at Sault Ste.
 Marie Canal National Historic Site.

-Larose Forest – In Prescott-Russell enjoy multi-use winter trails suitable for fat bikes.
-Bike rentals available at the Welcome Centre.
+Prescott-Russell – Larose Forest – Enjoy multi-use winter trails in eastern Ontario through this conservation forest suitable for fat bikes.

-Ottawa – Make the most of the city’s Capital Pathways and system of multi-use trails including the Greenbelt Pathway.
+Ottawa – Make the most of the city’s Capital Pathways and system of multi-use trails including the Kichi Sibi Winter Trail, Greenbelt Pathway or try an Ice-Trike rental on the Rideau Canal Skateway.
 Fat bike rentals available downtown from Cyco’s.

 For Additional Information: